-WordPress SAML 2.0 IDP allows users residing in your WordPress site to login to your SAML 2.0 compliant Service Provider.
+WordPress SAML 2.0 And WS-FED IDP allows users residing in your WordPress site to login to your SAML 2.0 or WS-FED compliant Service Provider.
 We support all known Service Providers.

 WordPress as IdP SAML SSO Plugin acts as a SAML 2.0 Identity Provider which can be configured to establish the trust between the plugin and various SAML 2.0 supported Service Providers to securely authenticate the user using the WordPress site.